 Imagine riding in a horse-drawn sleigh through a quaint town blanketed with white snow as twinkling Christmas lights shine from the windows.
 If you are a Hallmark movie fan, you’ll know the kind of town I’m referring to.
-This year, Hallmark is releasing 40 new Christmas movies that include many small towns like these in Colorado.
+This year, Hallmark is releasing 40 new Christmas movies on the Hallmark Channel and Hallmark Movies & Mysteries that include many small Christmas towns in Colorado.

 Here are several of our favorites for you to visit.
-These snowy towns made the list for their Christmas spirit, decorations, natural scenery, friendliness, and activities.
+These snowy towns made the list for their Christmas holiday spirit, decorations, natural scenery, friendliness, and activities.
+They are listed in no particular order as they are simply the best Christmas towns by all accounts and for all traveling preferences.
+Simply choose a different town for every Christmas and you are set for a good many years.

-If you are considering visiting any of these Hallmark towns in 2021, please check their websites and Facebook pages to verify that their events are still happening.
-Many plans are changing due to the COVID pandemic.
+If you are considering visiting any of these Hallmark towns in 2023, please check their websites and Facebook pages to verify the times of the events.